awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

-The serialized bytes MUST NOT be released until the entire message header has been serialized If this operation is streaming the encrypted message and once the entire message header has been serialized, the serialized message header SHOULD be released.
+The serialized bytes MUST NOT be released until the entire message header has been serialized If this operation is streaming the encrypted message and the entire message header has been serialized, the serialized message header SHOULD be released.

 The encrypted message outputted by this operation MUST have a message header equal